GavinFrazar/teleport-challenge/design.md

   * Subscribe to Output - registers a subscriber to a job's output stream for `output type` events.
 Optionally publish all past events to the subscriber.
 All future events will be published to all subscribers.
     * `output type` can be stdout, stderr, or both.
     * Output: returns an error if `job id` does not exist.
     * Job output is buffered in memory so new subscribers can get the past events as well as future events.
 A big problem with this is memory exhaustion as job output accumulates.
-In a real system, I would use a distributed file system to save job output, and a well documented cleanup scheme so users are aware of how long output will persist.
+In a real system, I would use a distributed file system to save job output, and a well documented cleanup scheme so users are aware of how long output will persist, or alternatively just set a limit on storage usage for users, and leave it to them to cleanup their files.

 ### API

-* Use gRPC to interact with the library.
+* Expose gRPC functions to drive the library.
 * gRPC API endpoints will additionally perform authentication and authorization.
 * all communication will be secured with mTLS.
 Security details below.
 * See .proto files for message gRPC schema.